 Behavior DB and Mailbox DB have each grown 3x in size since we started working on our read-only KV Store server six months ago.
 Although they are still holding up, there are some short- and long-term improvements we would like to make.

-Beyond improvements to how we serve batch data, there is still a ton more to do to help scale the business!
+Beyond improvements to how we serve batch data, there is still more to do to help scale the business!
 We need to figure out how to efficiently scale the RT Scorer 10x and beyond.
-As a force multiplier for the organization, the infrastructure/platform team needs to figure what common design patterns to provide to engineers (e.g., data processing, storage solutions, etc) and how to better support a growing engineering team by making it easier for engineers to build, test, deploy, and monitor low-latency, high-throughput services so engineers can spend more time solving customer problems and less time deploying and maintaining services.
+As a force multiplier for the organization, the infrastructure/platform team needs to figure out what common design patterns to provide to engineers, such as data processing and storage solutions, and how to better support a growing engineering team.
+We must make it easier for engineers to build, test, deploy, and monitor low-latency, high-throughput services so they can spend more time solving customer problems and less time deploying and maintaining services.
 If these problems interest you, yes, we’re hiring!